×

 We asked people in Rapallo if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Rapallo, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Here are some tips: Avoid wearing revealing clothing, especially when visiting religious sites like churches.
 Italians generally dress more formally than many other cultures, so try to dress appropriately.
 Don't expect businesses or shops to be open in the middle of the day.
 Many Italians observe a "riposo" or afternoon break, where they close their businesses and relax with family.
 Don't rush your meals.
 Italians take their time to enjoy food, so don't expect to eat and run.
 Also, cappuccinos are typically consumed only in the morning, ordering one after a meal might raise eyebrows.
 Avoid tipping excessively.
 Service charge is usually included in the bill in Italy, so tipping is not obligatory.
 If you want to tip, a few coins are usually enough.
 Don't expect to split the bill.
 In Italy, it's common for one person to cover the entire bill, especially if they extended the invitation.
 Avoid speaking loudly or making a scene in public.
 Italians value discretion and being respectful of others around you.
 Don't touch produce with bare hands at markets.
 Use the provided gloves or ask the vendor to assist you.
 Lastly, try to learn a few basic Italian phrases.
-While many Italians speak English, especially in tourist areas, they appreciate when visitors make an effort to speak their language," explained one person living in Rapallo, Italy.
+While many Italians speak English, especially in tourist areas, they appreciate when visitors make an effort to speak their language," explained one expat living in Rapallo, Italy.

 Italian For A WhileItalian For A While